Usifavz/AWS-ELB-ASG-PROJECT/README.md

 ### **Application Load Balancer (ALB)**
 - **Layer:** Application Layer (Layer 7)
 - **Description:** The ALB is designed for **HTTP and HTTPS traffic**.
 It provides advanced routing features such as **path-based** and **host-based routing**, **SSL termination**, and seamless integration with **containerized or microservice architectures**.
-- **Example:** Used by **streaming platforms like Netflix** to route user requests intelligently between different microservices — for example, directing `/login` traffic to the authentication service and `/movies` traffic to the content service.
+- **Example:** Used by **streaming platforms like Netflix** to route user requests intelligently between different microservices, for example, directing `/login` traffic to the authentication service and `/movies` traffic to the content service.

 ### **Network Load Balancer (NLB)**
 - **Layer:** Transport Layer (Layer 4)